AngeloGalav/iot-smart-alarm/README.md

   - [ ] add repeat sound
   - [ ] add second sound for mqtt connection

+- [ ] data analysis
+  - based on the sensor data collected, can determine the number of hours the user slept each day

 - [ ] Data proxy
-  - [ ] write server code, which receives data from the esp32 and sends it to influxdb
+  - [x] write server code, which receives data from the esp32 and sends it to influxdb
   - [ ] integrate it with the webapp
   - [x] weather api integration

 - [ ] influxdb
-  - [ ] setup influxdb instance to collect data
+  - [x] setup influxdb instance to collect data

 - [ ] grafana
   - [ ] develop a dashboard